peteroupc/peteroupc.github.io/graphicsapi.md

 A tile- and sprite-based API suggested by the classic-graphics specification is yet to be determined.

-A lean API for copying and stretching 2-D images as well as for geometric drawing (for example, simple shapes, 2-D path filling and stroking, flood fills, line and curve drawing) is also yet to be determined.
-(For such an API, antialiasing support is optional.)
-The API could include functions for the following:
+The following is a sketch of what could be included in a lean API for copying and stretching 2-D images as well as for geometric drawing.[^2] \(For such an API, antialiasing support is optional.)

 - Getting and setting pixel values of an image.
 - Filling an axis-aligned rectangular area of an image with a solid color, supporting only integer coordinates.
 - Copying an axis-aligned rectangular area of an image onto another image, with optional nearest-neighbor scaling.
+The copying can optionally exclude transparent pixels or pixels of a certain color.
 - Filling 2-D paths with a solid color, with even/odd or nonzero winding order.
 2-D paths are sequences of path segments (line segments, quadratic Bézier curves, cubic Bézier curves, and elliptical arcs).
-- Drawing one-unit-thick outlines of 2-D paths with a solid color.[^2]
+- Drawing one-unit-thick outlines of 2-D paths with a solid color.[^3]
 - Flood filling colored areas of an image.

 A leaner API could provide for the following instead: